9 Disturbing Documentaries About Cults and Religion on Netflix Right Now

-Maybe that internal quest for acceptance is what fuels so many cults, some of which base their ideology on religion, and others that perpetuate a secular, but idealistic, lifestyle.
-Cults are generally marked by a distaste for critical thinking among followers.
+Because, sure, people want to belong to a group they identify with, and maybe it’s this internal quest for acceptance that fuels so many cults.
+Whether it bases the collective ideology on religion or a more secular and idealistic lifestyle, cults are generally marked by a distaste for critical thinking among followers.
 They’re also often led by a charismatic and infallible leader.

 Holy Hell, 2017